Ahmedyasser10/Roll-Dice-Game/README.md

    - The first player to reach a total score of 50 or more wins the game.

 ## Technologies Used:
-Html, css and javascript
+ - Html, css and javascript

-- This game can be implemented using programming languages like JavaScript, Python, or any other language of your choice.